afa-farkhod/Discord-Help/README.md

 <img width="807" alt="Screenshot 2024-06-16 at 3 50 35 PM" src="https://github.com/afa-farkhod/Discord-Help/assets/24220136/acf1e04a-4b7e-4158-93f8-00a0520912ce">

 - In order to go to some kind of channel without searching effort, simply press `CMD+K` in `MacOS` and enter channel name.
+But one more important thing is that, while typing particular channel name